 Admission to the School of Planning and Public Affairs requires an undergraduate degree and fulfillment of the minimum requirements of the Graduate College.
 For fall admission, prospective students should submit complete materials to graduate admissions by Jan.
 15 if funding is requested.
 Funding for those who submit materials after these dates is considered only as funding permits.
 Applications for admission are accepted until July 15; April 15 for international students.
 For spring admission, the deadline is Nov.
 1 if funding is requested.
 Applications are accepted until Dec.
 1.

 To apply, follow the directions on the Graduate Admissions website.
 Applicants can apply online and upload all supporting materials.
-All students requesting funding also must complete and upload the Funding Application/Award Form.
+All students requesting funding must also complete and upload the Funding Application/Award Form.

 Today's planners find themselves in demand for such diverse jobs as sustainability coordinator and planner, environmental analyst/planner, land use planner, transportation planner, community development planner, zoning coordinator, water resources planner, community organizer, economic development planner, recycling coordinator, planning director, neighborhood planner, state legislative analyst, planning consultant, and nonprofit project manager or director.